Skip to main content

 Two people talking in a cafe

-If you are a new doctoral student, studying on a PhD programme in one of the following departments then you will have access to a Doctoral Peer Mentor through the Doctoral College Peer Mentoring scheme:
+If you are a new doctoral researcher, studying on a PhD programme or DBA, then you will have access to a doctoral peer mentor network through the Doctoral College Peer Mentor Network scheme.

 Making contact with your Peer Mentor